BaconatorNoVeg/STG-Android/README.md

 - Generates a random build for each teammate
 - More features coming soon

-Google Play Alpha Link: https://play.google.com/apps/testing/com.baconatornoveg.stg
+Google Play Testing Link: https://play.google.com/apps/testing/com.baconatornoveg.stg Google Play Store Link: https://play.google.com/store/apps/details?id=com.baconatornoveg.stg

 ## Using the Source Files
 Just import the build.gradle file from your downloaded source code into Android Studio, and you'll be good to go from there.